18th-century French literature

-18th-century French literature is French literature written between 1715, the year of the death of King Louis XIV of France, and 1798, the year of the coup d'État of Bonaparte which brought the Consulate to power, concluded the French Revolution, and began the modern era of French history.
+18th-century French literature is French literature written between 1715, the year of the death of King Louis XIV of France, and 1799, the year of the Coup of 18 Brumaire (9 November 1799) of Bonaparte which brought the Consulate to power, concluded the French Revolution, and began the modern era of French history.
 This century of enormous economic, social, intellectual and political transformation produced two important literary and philosophical movements: during what became known as the Age of Enlightenment, the Philosophes questioned all existing institutions, including the church and state, and applied rationalism and scientific analysis to society; and a very different movement, which emerged in reaction to the first movement; the beginnings of Romanticism, which exalted the role of emotion in art and life.

 In common with a similar movement in England at the same time, the writers of 18th century France were critical, skeptical and innovative.
 Their lasting contributions were the ideas of liberty, toleration, humanitarianism, equality, and progress, which became the ideals of modern western democracy.